 HOW TO ASSEMBLE AND INSTALL THE CHAMBERLIN HD950WF WI-FI ENABLED GARAGE DOOR OPENER.

-Depending on your model, other accessories may be included with your garage door opener.
-Instructions for these accessories will be attached to the accessory and are not included in this manual.
-Save the carton and packing material until the installation and adjustment is complete.
+Depending on your model, other accessories may be included with your Wi-Fi garage door opener.
+Instructions for these accessories will be attached to the accessory and are not included in American Veteran Garage’s manual.
+Save the carton and packing material until the installation and adjustment are complete.
 The images throughout this manual are for reference only and your product may look different.

 The following steps will guide you on how to install the Chamberlin HD950WF Wi-Fi enabled garage door opener: